harshagrama/ATG-Artifact/README.md

 ###  Token Generator
 * https://api.slack.com/custom-integrations/legacy-tokens
-#### Since I am, using git as public repository "Git Guardian" script will make sure the token gets disabled,
+#### This git is a community version, hence it is a public repository.
+"Git Guardian" script will make sure the token gets disabled,
 when ever the "GG" script runs and finds out that a slack token is publicly available on git repository.

 #  python script guest_invite.py